Notice of Privacy Practices for Protected Health Information

-- Obtain an accounting of disclosures of your health information as required to be maintained by law by delivering a written request to our office.
-An accounting will
+Obtain an accounting of disclosures of your health information as required to be maintained by law by delivering a written request to our office;

 Request that communication of your health information be made by alternative means or at an alternative location by delivering the request in writing to our office;

 Elect to opt out of receiving further fundraising communications from theoffice/hospital;

 Revoke authorizations that you made previously to use or disclose information except to the extent information or action has already been taken by delivering a written revocation to our office.

 If you want to exercise any of the above rights, please contact the front desk via phone at (970) 498-0196, in person during normal business hours or in writing.
 They will provide you with assistance on the steps to take to exercise your rights.

 Maintain the privacy of your health information as required by law;